MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-1-data-loss-prevention.md

 1. Once the policy is created select **Done** on the **New policy created** page.

-You've created an endpoint DLP policy that blocks sensitive project data from being pasted or uploaded into AI websites.
+You've created an endpoint DLP policy that blocks banking data from being pasted or uploaded into AI websites.

 ## Lab complete

-You created a DLP policy that keeps highly confidential content out of Microsoft 365 Copilot, tested it in simulation mode, and then activated it for enforcement.
-You also added an endpoint policy that blocks sensitive project data from being pasted or uploaded to AI websites.
-Together, these safeguards reduce the chance that Copilot or external AI tools process Contoso's sensitive data.
+You created a DLP policy that keeps highly confidential project content out of Microsoft 365 Copilot, tested it in simulation mode, and then activated it for enforcement.
+You also added an endpoint policy that blocks banking data, such as credit card and routing numbers, from being pasted or uploaded to AI websites.
+Together, these safeguards reduce the chance that Copilot or external AI tools process Contoso's sensitive or regulated data.

 If you'd like to extend this scenario, continue to the bonus task to use Adaptive Protection so these safeguards apply dynamically based on insider risk signals.